 Plastic bags and wraps become problematic additions to your recycling bin.
 These materials can cause problems in recycling when they get stuck in machines at the facility.
 They are often mistaken for recyclable items and are called ‘tanglers.’

 Use store drop-off programs instead of curbside collection to recycle plastic bags properly.
-Don’t put your recyclables in bags because most waste services don’t accept them.
+Please don’t put your recyclables in bags because most waste services don’t accept them.

 Certain types of packaging, like potato chip bags and candy wrappers, cannot be recycled because they are made of multiple layers.
 Therefore, it is important to throw them in regular trash bins.